Election-Tech-Initiative/electionguard/docs/spec/0.95.0/2_Structure.md

 # ElectionGuard Structure

+In an election, a set of guardians is enlisted to serve as trustees who manage cryptographic keys.
+The members of a canvassing board can serve as guardians.
+Prior to the commencement of voting or auditing, the guardians work together to form a public encryption key that will be used to encrypt individual ballots.
+After the conclusion of voting or auditing, a quorum of guardians is necessary to produce the artifacts required to enable public verification of the tally.

 ElectionGuard has four principal components:

 1. Baseline Parameters – These are general parameters that are standard in every election.
 An alternate means for generating parameters is described, but the burden of verifying an election is increased if alternate parameters are used because a verifier would need to verify the proper construction of any alternate parameters.